thiviyanT/IntelliGraphs/README.md

 ---

-IntelliGraphs is a library that generates a collection of datasets for benchmarking generative models for knowledge graphs.
-These are graphs that are generated according to first order logic rules.
+IntelliGraphs is a library that generates a collection of datasets for benchmarking.
 These datasets are intended to be used for benchmarking machine learning models under transductive settings.
 It can also be used as a testbed for developing new generative models.
-This library was designed to be extendable to create new synthetic datasets with other custom First-Order Logical (FOL) constraints.
+This library was designed to be extendable to create new synthetic datasets with custom First-Order Logical (FOL) rules.

 ### TODO